 Task management software is a simple, compelling solution, which can be used in unison with your team’s incident management mobile apps.

-Modernized systems will let you create and schedule vital tasks based on time, previous task, and event marker (i.e., the opening of gates, second musical set, third quarter, or seventh inning).
+Modernized systems will let you create and schedule vital tasks based on time, previous tasks, and event markers (i.e., the opening of gates, second musical set, third quarter, or seventh inning).

 Your team can not only mitigate issues and incidents from an IMS; now, they can expertly perform their operational duties using task management software.

 Your IMS and mobile apps are ideal for when stuff happens, your task management software is unmatched when it comes to performing operational duties.